If you learn basic Hindi, you will find it goes a goes a long way when traveling in India

 Where exactly is Hindi spoken?

-Hindi can be spoken in most parts of India, especially the urban areas.
-It is the main language of the states of Delhi, Uttar Pradesh, Bihar, Jharkhand, Haryana, Madhya Pradesh, Chhattisgarh, Himachal Pradesh and Rajasthan.
-Hindi is the national language of India and it is thought that 60% of India’s population speak Hindi.
-The other 40% can understand Hindi to some extent.
+Hindi is spoken in many parts of India, especially the urban areas and the North.
+It is the main language of 12 states in India, including Delhi, Uttar Pradesh, Bihar, Jharkhand, Haryana, Madhya Pradesh, Chhattisgarh, Himachal Pradesh, and Rajasthan.
+About 44% of Indians say their mother tongue is Hindi.

-In most North and Central Indian states where Hindi is not the main language — such as West Bengal, Gujarat, Punjab, Odisha, Maharashtra and states in the North East — you should be able to get away with speaking Hindi.
-People belonging to these states have no objections to Hindi and Hindi is even taught as a secondary language.
+In most North and Central Indian states where Hindi is not the main language — such as West Bengal, Gujarat, Punjab, Odisha, Maharashtra and states in the Northeast — you can usually speak Hindi.
+Here, Hindi is taught as a secondary language.

-In some South Indian states such as Andhra Pradesh and Karnataka many people will respond if you speak Hindi with them.
-However, two South Indian states where Hindi is not spoken, and even discouraged, are Tamil Nadu and Kerala.
-But, in recent years, even people from these states are watching more Hindi movies than ever before and getting to know the Hindi language.
+In some South Indian states, such as Andhra Pradesh and Karnataka, many people will respond if you speak Hindi with them.
 So if you were to polish up on some Hindi before going to India, it will prove to be a valuable asset no matter where you are going.

 Hindi can be quite challenging for the average English speaker.
 It is a phonetic language, so it’s spoken as it is written.
 Hindi uses a lot of English words so you can often replace Hindi words with English.
 For example, there are no words for “station” or “doctor” in Hindi (if there is one, I am not aware of it and have been speaking Hindi all my life).
 Some other commonly used English words include railway, hospital, train, cycle, motor, bus, cricket, karma, thug, guru, jungle, bungalow and so on.
 [NOTE: some of these English words originated in India.]
 If you are stuck on a Hindi word, then replace it with its English equivalent.